JosephKav/Release-Notifier/README.md

       username: 'Release Notifier'                                    # Optional.
 The user to message as.
       icon_emoji: ':github:'                                          # Optional.
 The emoji icon for that user.
       icon_url: ''                                                    # Optional.
 The URL of an icon for that user.
+      delay: '0s'                                                     # Optional.
+The duration (AhBmCs where h is hours, m is minutes and s is seconds) to delay sending the message by.
       maxtries: 3                                                     # Optional.
 The number of times to resend until a 2XX status code is received.
 ```
 The values of the optional arguments are the default values.